First image of Ava reading outside Vause

 • Outdated and inadequate drainage and stormwater.

-We don’t say it to spook you but to prepare you!
+We don’t share this to scare you — but to prepare you.